 For our last stop, we headed to Sheldrake Point Winery where we enjoyed tasty food pairings with our wines.
 Their dry rosé is summer perfection.

 After a beautiful day of sunshine, wine and sailing Cayuga Lake, we headed to Maxie’s for some New Orleans-style food based on the recommendation of pretty much everyone.
-We had Po Boys, and while tasty, I think we would have enjoyed our meal more if we weren’t sunburnt, tired and a little too tipsy. 😉
+Try the Po Boys!

 Day 3: Watkins Glen + Drive Back to NYC